 The story of the San Francisco Decorator Showcase began in 1977, when Nan Rosenblatt, a former San Francisco University High School parent and an accomplished interior designer, and Philip Fernandez, the first president of the school’s Parents Association, conceived the first Showcase to raise funds for University’s financial aid program.
-In its first year, the Showcase netted $26,000; in 2012, it raised over $546,000.
+In its first year, the Showcase netted $26,000.

 Showcase has taken place at some of the most prestigious addresses in some of the most breathtaking neighborhoods of San Francisco.

 For a list of past Decorator Showcase homes, please click here.